Kang-S/State-Estimation/README.md

 ```
 $ make
 ```
-Important note:
+Important notes:

   * The files are compiled using C++14 standard.
   * Using [godbolt.org](https://gcc.godbolt.org/) it appears that the earilest version to support -std=c++14 is GCC 4.9.0 or Clang 3.5.0.
 Thus, to use the -std=c++14 flag, update g++/gcc.
-  * To update gcc/g++ on Rasberry Pi 2 (wheezy) could be could be to install the g++ 4.9 packages from "Jessie".
+  * To update gcc/g++ on Raspberry Pi 2 (wheezy) could be could be to install the g++ 4.9 packages from "Jessie".

   First bring the current Wheezy up-to-date:
   ```